llvm/circt/docs/RationaleFIRRTL.md

 ### `firrtl.bitcast`
 The bitcast operation represents a bitwise reinerpretation (cast) of a value.
 It can be used to cast a vector or bundle type to an int type or vice-versa.
-The bitwidth of input and result type must be known and non-zero.
-It cannot be used for clock types or reset types
+The bitwidth of input and result type must be known.
-(instead use `AsClockPrimOp`, `AsSIntPrimOp`, `AsUIntPrimOp`, `AsAsyncResetPrimOp`).
-For an aggregate type bitwidth of every field must be known and non-zero.
+For an aggregate type bitwidth of every field must be known.
 This always synthesizes away in hardware, and follows the same endainness policy as `hw.bitcast`.